-Security degrees provide instruction on how to protect a wide variety of people, property, and information.
-Graduates of security degrees are prepared to work for public, private, and government organizations in many different fields, such as homeland security, information security, or cyber security.
+Security degree jobs are available in many areas including physical security, information security, and law enforcement.
+These degrees train students to protect a wide variety of people, property, and information.
+Graduates of security degrees work for public, private, and government organizations in many different fields, such as homeland security, information security, or cyber security.

 Information Security Analyst

 Many information security analysts assist computer users with new security products and practices.
 Information security analysts must also stay up to date on current information technology security topics.
 They commonly research new security technology procedures to determine the most effective for their employer.
-The median annual salary for information security analysts is approximately $69,000.
+The median annual salary for information security analysts is approximately $102,600.

 Gaming Surveillance Officer

 They look out for unlawful behavior like theft and cheating, as well as hazards like fire and situations that may make the business unsafe.
 They also make sure all rules and laws are followed.
 They also control the access to the establishment and consistently conduct security checks.
 Gaming surveillance officers typically keep track of recordings from security cameras just in case they need to be used in law enforcement investigations.
-The median wage for gaming surveillance officers is around $30,000 yearly.
+The median wage for gaming surveillance officers is around $35,450 yearly.